 EMMA: We're from Cary, North Carolina.
 That was the sound of me putting on lip balm.

 MOLLY BLOOM: So putting on lip balm.
-That sound at the end-- that [PUCKERING LIPS] is her putting her lips together like after you put Chapstick on.
+That sound at the end, that [POPPING] is her putting her lips together, like after you put Chapstick on.

 SIAKI: Huh.